 Overseas Published Collections — collection management project

-We are now halfway through a project to review and rehome up to 600,000 books from our Overseas Published Collections.
+We are nearing the end of a project to review and rehome up to 600,000 books from our Overseas Published Collections.
+Find out about the project.
 We update this page regularly with information about the project.

 Latest update from Te Pouhuaki National Librarian

-When the project first began mid-2018 it appeared likely that books remaining at the end of the review process would face secure destruction.
-We are pleased to have secured the future of these titles.
+When the project first began mid-2018 it appeared likely that books remaining at the end of the project would face secure destruction.
+The National Library continues to work to avoid this outcome.

 What we are doing with the Overseas Published Collections

-The National Library signalled this review process in 2015 when the collection policy was widely consulted with the whole of New Zealand’s library sector.
-Successive Ministers have supported this work and the National Library has briefed our current Minister on the progress and next steps.
+The National Library signalled the beginning of the review process in 2015 when the Library’s Collections Policy was widely consulted with the whole of New Zealand’s library sector.
+Successive Ministers have supported this work and the National Library has been keeping our current Minister briefed on the progress and next steps.